R-Rachana/Pintos-OS-Implementation/README.md

 ## 5. My Role & Contributions

-As a member of a [X-person, e.g., 3-person] team, I was an active contributor across all project phases.
+As a member of a 3-person team, I was an active contributor across all project phases.
 My primary focus and most significant contributions were on **Project 1: Threads & Scheduling**.

 Specifically, I:
 * **Implemented Priority Scheduling:** Modified the Pintos thread scheduler to select the highest-priority thread to run, rather than a simple round-robin.